 Our SPA Roadmap

-Our Learning Roadmap offers an overview of what school at SPA will look like in the new school year.
-We are preparing to bring a full on-campus learning experience with the option of flexible virtual learning, we are calling this blended learning.
-Concretely, this means that we will be able to maximize the use of our learning spaces: using outdoor spaces and distancing in the classroom while still allowing interaction and relationship building.
+Our Learning Roadmap offers an overview of what school at SPA looks like in 2020-2021.
+We brought a full on-campus learning experience with the option of flexible virtual learning, we are calling this blended learning.
+Concretely, this means that we are able to maximize the use of our learning spaces: using outdoor spaces and distancing in the classroom while still allowing interaction and relationship building.
 While simultaneously offering a virtual experience to those who choose and or need it.

 Concurrently, throughout the 2020-2021 school year, we will remain agile to readily respond to individual needs.
 As the circumstances mandate, we are ready to flexibly pivot across our models ensuring the continuity of engaging and flexiblity learning that is responsive to the current pandemic.
 Each model comes with adapted social-emotional programs and child protection policies to support the mental and physical well-being of our students as they learn at school or at home.